pyglet/pyglet/doc/programming_guide/migration.rst

     Label(text, x, y, z, width, height, anchor_x, anchor_y, rotation, ...)
     HTMLLabel(text, x, y, z, width, height, anchor_x, anchor_y, rotation, ...)

-The layouts and lables don't share all of the same argument, so the rest of the arguments will need to be provided as usual, where they differ.
+The layouts and labels don't share all of the same argument, so the rest of the arguments will need to be provided as usual, where they differ.
 Please see the API documents for full details.